 By the summer of 1850, bathers could brave the boardwalk over the scorching sand to the oceanfront, where they swam in the morning.
 Later they could enjoy bowling at a bowling alley or music and dancing at the Pavilion nearby.
 In the afternoon, the mail boat arrived, bringing news from home.
 On Sundays they attended services at All Saint’s Chapel, an Episcopal Church founded by the summer families and consecrated in 1849.
 The first oceanfront cottage was built here around 1855 by Dr. W.G.
 Pool of Elizabeth City.
 Pool is said to have bought 50 acres of oceanfront property for $30 from the Midgetts, a family of Bankers still living in the area today.
 Pool divided the lots and sold them to the wives of his friends back home for a dollar apiece, and the Unpainted Aristocracy, a mile-long stretch of oceanfront cottages, was born.
 By 1885, 13 shingled cottages, many made from scavenged wood, had sprung up within 300 feet of the breakers.

 In the early 1910s, cottagers called on a self-taught carpenter from Elizabeth City named Stephen J. Twine to repair and enlarge their summer houses.
-Twine would build at least another dozen cottages on the oceanfront between 1910 and 1935, along with St. Andrew’s By-the-Sea Episcopal Church, transforming the beachfront and in turn defining what would become known as the Nags Head style of architecture.
+Twine would build at least another dozen cottages on the Nags Head oceanfront between 1910 and 1935, along with St. Andrew’s By-the-Sea Episcopal Church, transforming the beachfront and in turn defining what would become known as the Nags Head style of architecture.
 Each cottage, with its hip-roofed porches, built-in benches and propped-shuttered windows, added to the majesty of Cottage Row.
 The Unpainted Aristocracy has stood sentry against the changing tides of the Atlantic Ocean for more than 130 years.
 Known officially as the Nags Head Beach Cottage Row Historic District, the collection of close to 40 historic structures is one of the Tar Heel state’s little-known historic secrets, though it has been on the National Register of Historic Places since 1977.

 The Unpainted Aristocracy has provided a porch rocker’s view of history.
 Under eaves furred by a century of salt spray, the families of Nags Head watched as Union troops marched into Nags Head, using the hotel as a headquarters and dismantling All Saint’s Chapel for use as a shelter for runaway slaves.
-They waded through chest-high hurricane waters in 1899 and 1933, lined the road in 1937 as a president visited, and later darkened their windows as ships burned off shore during World War II.
-They battled ceiling-high sand in 1962 after the Ash Wednesday northeaster and today fight a continuing battle against development to the north, south and west and the often-fierce Atlantic to the east.
+They waded through chest-high hurricane waters in 1899 and 1933, lined the road in 1937 as a president visited and later darkened their windows as ships burned off shore during World War II.
+They battled ceiling-high sand in 1962 after the Ash Wednesday northeaster and today fight a continuing battle against the often-fierce Atlantic to the east.

 The vacationers who were first to build cottages along the oceanfront lived in virtual isolation for nearly 100 years.
 They packed their bags for home on Labor Day and, because most structures among the Unpainted Aristocracy had no heat, they didn’t return until Memorial Day the following summer.
 Though pockets of cottages and mom and pop hotels sprang up along N.C.
-12, there was little development around the Unpainted Aristocracy until the 1960s.
+12, there was little development around Nags Head until the 1960s.
 Families who had grown up along the cottage line began to mushroom, some members building new cottages nearby.
 And early in the 1970s, real estate developers from Ocean City, Maryland, began spreading the word about the pristine Outer Banks, both as a place to get away from it all and as a destination to explore the state’s history.

 Modern life soon converged.
 Hundreds of new cottages built both north and south of Cottage Row now brought with them opportunities to enjoy North Carolina’s coast through three temperate seasons.
 Visitors to Nags Head could buy trendy fashions at one of the dozens of shopping centers, attend a movie and enjoy a gourmet dinner out.
 Visitors are within an hour’s drive of Cape Hatteras and just minutes away from Jockey’s Ridge State Park and the Wright Memorial.
 Within short driving distance are several historic lighthouses, Roanoke Island with its many attractions including the N.C.
 Aquarium, the Elizabethan Gardens, Island Farm and the famous Lost Colony outdoor drama.

 Cottage Row, however, has remained much the way it was 75 years ago.
 Though all the structures now have running water, many don’t have heat and are air-conditioned the Nags Head way — by the ocean breeze.
 Into the 21st century, the cottages of the Unpainted Aristocracy continue to be the summer homes to some of North Carolina’s oldest families, many of whom gather to preserve a tradition begun five generations before.
 Though fire, age and even flooding hurricanes have claimed a few among their ranks, many have by design withstood time, wind and change.
 Nine of the original baker’s dozen Nags Head cottages still stand, and others join them, facing the breakers with majesty and history, their graying shingles marking time between the tides, their porch steps welcoming new generations of families summer after summer.